Mont Blanc TMB Circuit

 A small mountain road comes up the Swiss Val Ferret to La Fouly from Champex but we are able to walk on the opposite side of the valley on a path which meanders through pleasant pine forests.
 We pass through the village of Praz de Fort and to the well preserved village of Issert.
 We hike along the narrow street between old chalets and grain stores in their original condition.This day is notable for the beautiful old Alpine buildings that we pass.

 The trail then branches off the main valley and climbs gradually around the hillside, traversing above the pretty village of Champex with its deep blue lake.
 (For those who wish to shorten this day it is possible to take a local bus from La Fouly to Champex.)
-We continue along the lake shore and finally climb 200 metres to the refuge at Relais d'Arpette (1627m).
+We continue along the lake shore and finally climb 200 metres to the hotel Splendide (1627m).
 (B, L, D)

 One of the best mountain days on the whole trek takes us across the Fenetre d'Arpette (2665m).
 This high col lies at the head of the Val d'Arpette and the crossing is one of the finest variants on the TMB circuit.
 The ground is fairly rough but never technical and when we reach the pass we are rewarded with a fantastic view down to the Trient Glacier and across into the glacial bowl of the Plateau du Trient with the Aiguille du Tour (3544m) rising above (Crossing the plateau de Bovine is an easier or bad weather alternative).

-The last big climb of the TMB sees us ascending a little over 500 metres to reach the Col de Balme (2131m).
-This ancient pass forms the border between Switzerland and France and as we descend down towards the village of Le Tour on the French side a spectacular panorama opens up across the entire Mont Blanc range and we find ourselves gazing down the valley towards Chamonix itself.
+Transfer to Col de la Forclaz.
+The second last big climb of the TMB sees us ascending 900 metres to reach the Col de Balme (2200m).
+This ancient pass forms the border between Switzerland and France and as we descend down towards the village of Le Tour on the French side a spectacular panorama opens up across the entire Mont Blanc range and we find ourselves gazing down the valley towards Chamonix

-From Argentiere we take the local bus up to the Col des Montets and ascend via Tre le Champ (1417m) and Cheserys into the Aiguilles Rouge on a spectacular high level path known as the Grand Balcon.
+From Argentiere we transfer to the Col des Montets and ascend via Cheserys lakes into the Aiguilles Rouge on a spectacular high level path known as the Grand Balcon Sud.
 In this elevated position we can gaze across the valley towards huge Argentiere Glacier and the tremendous Aiguille Verte (4122m).
 At Cheserys we can make a detour to Lac Blanc (2352m), a famously photogenic spot where the Chamonix Needles can sometimes be wonderfully reflected in its still waters.
+After lunch we continue on for another 3 hours to Plan Praz cable car that will take us directly into Chamonix.
 (B, L, D)

 Day 13: Chamonix